keboola/connection-docs/extractors/database/index.md

 detailed instructions for your system administrator for setting up a SSH tunel, see the [developer documentation](https://developers.keboola.com/integrate/database/).
 While setting up an SSH tunnel requires some work from your system administrator, it is the most reliable and secure option for connecting to your database server.

+### MySQL Encryption
+MySQL database server also supports encrypting the whole database communication using SSL Certificates.
+See the [official guide](http://dev.mysql.com/doc/refman/5.7/en/creating-ssl-files-using-openssl.html) for instruction to set it up.